 Dear Shareholders and Stakeholders of Energold,

-We are pursuing growth in related, more vibrant energy opportunities such as geothermal, geophysical and geotechnical drilling in and outside of Alberta.
+Growth is evident in renewal energy opportunities such as geothermal, geophysical and geotechnical drilling in North America.
 Some of our rigs are also ideally suited for water discovery in drought-stricken regions, including the western United States.
 We believe we can tap significant new revenue in this sector while providing crucially needed water.

 Frederick W. Davidson